Oracle Park: Wireless internet

 Starting in 2004, the Giants installed 122 wireless internet access points, covering all concourses and seating areas, creating one of the largest public hotspots in the world at the time.

 San Francisco Giants Wall of Fame

 On September 23, 2008, the Giants Wall of Fame was unveiled on the King Street side of the ballpark, as part of the 50th-anniversary celebration of the Giants' move to San Francisco.
 48 retired players were inducted, based on longevity and achievement.
-Eligibility requirements for players to be on the Wall are either five years as a San Francisco Giant with an All-Star Game appearance or nine years as a Giant.
+Eligibility requirements for players to be on the Wall are either a minimum of three seasons with three MLB All-Star selections in every season, five years as a San Francisco Giant with an MLB All-Star Game selection, nine seasons played with the team, or any player with three World Series rings as a Giant.
 Rich Aurilia and Shawn Estes were added in 2010.
 Jason Schmidt and Marvin Benard were added in 2011, and Barry Bonds was added in 2017.

 Statues

 Outside the ballpark are six statues, five of which are dedicated to San Francisco Giants all-time greats.